pytorch/pytorch/docs/source/notes/modules.rst

   the module.
 * Only use initialization functions (i.e. functions from :mod:`torch.nn.init`) on parameters and buffers within the module's constructor.
-Note that this is only required to use :func:`~torch.nn.utils.skip_init`; see `here <https://pytorch.org/tutorials/prototype/skip_param_init.html#updating-modules-to-support-skipping-initialization>`_ for an explanation.
+Note that this is only required to use :func:`~torch.nn.utils.skip_init`; see `this page <https://pytorch.org/tutorials/prototype/skip_param_init.html#updating-modules-to-support-skipping-initialization>`_ for an explanation.

 For more information, check out: